johanengstrand/xbee-resources/README.md

 The official Arduino Wireless Proto Shield requires an empty Arduino sketch to be loaded in order to discover the Xbee radio in XCTU.
 The Xbee unit may need to be disconnected from the shield when programming the Arduino.

+Baud rates of 115 200 or possibly higher seem to work well with the Arduino Wireless Proto Shield.

 ## Troubleshooting in XCTU